HOUSTON AUTO DEFECT ATTORNEY

 One of the most common and most dangerous forms of auto defect is sudden unintended acceleration.

 Sudden unintended acceleration (SUA) is the unexpected, uncontrolled car acceleration that’s often accompanied by defective brakes.

 You may be the victim of sudden uncontrolled acceleration if you’ve experienced any of the following:

-- You notice random accelerations while driving without touching the gas pedal
+- random accelerations while driving without touching the gas pedal

-- There is a sudden acceleration from a complete stop without touching the gas pedal
+- a sudden acceleration from a complete stop without touching the gas pedal

-- There is trouble returning the car to idle if it’s in gear
+- difficulty returning the car to idle if it’s in gear

 Defective seats can cause serious injuries in even minor collisions.
 Additionally, defective seats can be caused by design flaws, manufacturing errors, and failing to properly test seat safety.
 There are many types of vehicle seat defects, including: